microsoft/playwright/CONTRIBUTING.md

 ```
 fix(firefox): make sure session cookies work

-This patch fixes session cookies in firefox browser.
+This patch fixes session cookies in the firefox browser.

 Fixes #123, fixes #234
 ```

 ### Writing Documentation

-All API classes, methods and events should have description in [`docs/src`](https://github.com/microsoft/playwright/blob/master/docs/src).
+All API classes, methods, and events should have a description in [`docs/src`](https://github.com/microsoft/playwright/blob/master/docs/src).
 There's a [documentation linter](https://github.com/microsoft/playwright/tree/master/utils/doclint) which makes sure documentation is aligned with the codebase.

 To run the documentation linter, use: